EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-- The primary source of data in WP6 Open Radar Data is from OPERA, where a OPERA-developed common data model of ODIM (Michelson D. B., Lewandowski R., Szewczykowski M., Beekhuis H., Haase H., Mammen T., and D. Johnson, 2021: EUMETNET OPERA weather radar information model for implementation with the HDF5 file format Version 2.4. (www.eumetnet.eu/wp-content/uploads/2021/07/ODIM_H5_v2.4.pdf)) is used for years.
+- The primary source of data in ORD is from OPERA, where a OPERA-developed common data model of ODIM (Michelson et al. 2021) is used for years.
-- **Question:** Is a requirement of ODIM also applicable for the national products?
+- The national datasets (D03) are required to use ODIM, in case they are sending data in HDF5.
 - WMO has decided to follow the developed FM301 data model in the global radar data exchange, the transition period is presumably be long.
-WP6 Open Radar Data should be ready to supply data also in this model and format (netcdf).
+ORD should be ready to supply data also in this model and format (netcdf).
 OPERA will develop a suitable framework for changing from ODIM to FM301.
 Converters are offered by WMO, and OPERA will develop a suitable addition to that to meet the requirements of OPERA.
 - Current data formats are HDF5 and BUFR for archived data.
 - Radar metadata for OPERA members is stored in OPERA database, WRD, and OSCAR database.
 The infromation is not necessarily aligned.
 - We need to define use and discovery metadata that supports interoperability.
-Some station metadata (following a controlled vocabulary) should be required
+Some station metadata (following a controlled vocabulary) should be required.

 *Acceptance criteria:*

 *Consequences and decisions*
-- RODEO project should provide converters from BUFR to ODIM/FM301
+- RODEO project should provide converters from BUFR to HDF5/FM301
-- WIGOS Station Identifiers (WSI) are not yet collected to OPERA radar database
+- WIGOS Station Identifiers (WSI) are not yet collected to OPERA Database
-- Ignore restricted data in the beginning (i.e., data without a standard open license or release statement) **Question** this is not stated in the ODIM metadata, should it be a requirement in OPERA as well?
+- Ignore restricted data in the beginning (i.e., data without a standard open license or release statement)

 ### B04 - sustainable service